What Indian prime minister Modi is looking to get out of his impending US visit

-Visas and deportation of Indian migrants on agenda as Modi prepares to visit Trump
+H1B visa and ‘humiliating’ deportation of Indian migrants on agenda as Modi prepares to visit Trump

 India prime minister travels to Washington next week